A Discrete Variational Derivation of Accelerated Methods in Optimization: From Gradient Descent to Nesterov's Accelerated Gradient

 The original values of \(\eta_k,\mu_k\) given by Nesterov are rather intricate, a simpler and commonly used version is

 with \(\eta>0\) constant.
-As it is shown in \cite{SuBoCa16}, a continuous analogue of \eqref{eq:nag:magic:tail}-\eqref{eq:nag:magic:head} is
+As it is shown in \citet{SuBoCa16}, a continuous analogue of \eqref{eq:nag:magic} is

-which is but a particular case of CM's continuous analogue \eqref{eq:cm:ode}.
-Besides \cite{SuBoCa16} also shows that the function values converge to the minimum at an inverse quadratic rate, that is, \(f(x(t)) = f(x^*) + \calO(\sfrac1{t^2})\).
+which is but a particular case of PHB/CM's continuous analogue \eqref{eq:cm:ode}.
+Besides \citet{SuBoCa16} also show that the function values converge to the minimum at an inverse quadratic rate, that is, \(f(x(t)) = f(x^*) + \calO(\sfrac1{t^2})\).

-More generally (Remark \ref{rmk:fictitious.force}), \eqref{eq:nag:tail}-\eqref{eq:nag:head} is a natural discretization of a perturbed ODE of the form
+More generally (Remark \ref{rmk:force.evanescence}), \eqref{eq:nag} is a natural discretization of a perturbed ODE of the form

 which also is the equation of motion of a Lagrangian system (Lemma \ref{thm:sodevar}).
-In fact, it is this variational origin that the authors of \cite{WiWiJo16} take as point of departure.
-Once a particular type of time-dependent Lagrangian functions is considered, a subfamily of the so called Bregman Lagrangians, the variational approach captures acceleration in continuous-time into the derived discrete schemes achieving, in this case, a function value convergence rate of \(\calO(t^{1-n})\) with \(n\geq3\) (see also \cite{Wi16}).
+In fact, it is this variational origin that \citet{WiWiJo16} take as point of departure.
+Once a particular type of time-dependent Lagrangian functions is considered, a subfamily of the so called Bregman Lagrangians, the variational approach captures acceleration in continuous-time into the derived discrete schemes achieving, in this case, a function value convergence rate of \(\calO(t^{1-n})\) with \(n\geq3\) \citep[see also][]{Wi16}.